markterweele/windows-itpro-docs/windows/client-management/mdm/wirednetwork-csp.md

 <!-- Add any additional information about this CSP here.
 Anything outside this section will get overwritten. -->
 ## Examples

-The following example shows how to add a wired network profile that authenticates with PEAP-MSCHAPv2:
+The following example shows how to add a wired network profile that authenticates with PEAP-MSCHAPv2.
+This example is based on the sample profile at [PEAP Profile Sample](/windows/win32/nativewifi/peap-profile-sample)

 ```xml
 <SyncML xmlns="SYNCML:SYNCML1.2">